Travelling to Lake Como

 The Rapido (fast) boat service is hydrofoil vessels.
 To return to the Como much quicker, you can buy an additional ticket (top-up) to travel back on the Rapido boat service.

-The Funicular
+The Funicular In Como

-The Funicular has been in operation since 1894 and the entrance is located at Piazza Alcide de Gasperi which is less than a five-minute walk from the Como Bus Station along Via Torno.
+The Funicular Como-Brunate connects the City of Como (Como) with the Comune of Brunate.
+The Funicular has been in operation since 1894.
+The entrance in Como is at Piazza Alcide de Gasperi and is a five-minute walk from the Como Bus Station along Via Torno.